CUNY-CSI-Loverde-Laboratory/conditional_activity/README.md

     FDR

-The method builds upon the concept of conditional activity and extends it to large, heterogeneous systems including protein--DNA complexes.
+The method builds upon the concept of conditional activity and extends it to large, heterogeneous systems including protein-DNA complexes.

 The module is built as an MDKit.
-All files accepted by MDAnanlysis to create Universe can be used in CONDACT.\ Atom selection for MDAnalysis is also valid.
+All files accepted by MDAnanlysis to create Universe can be used in CONDACT.
+Atom selection for MDAnalysis is also valid.

 --------------------------------------------------------------------------------------------------